CS540-22/news/README.md

 # May 9:
   - gosecInterface
+  - HomebrewGUI

 # May 6:
   - GLOC
   - Maestro Builder

 # May 4:
   - TORIS

 # May 2:
   - Terminal GUI
+  - Reuse Dashboard

-# Apr 27, 29:
+# Apr 25, 27, 29:
-  - Finalize projects
+  - Finalize projects: no class

-# Apr 25:
-  - Advanced Version Control

 # Apr 22:
   - Finish deployment updates